Admyral-Security/admyral-quickstart/workflows/analyze_url/README.md

 Use the Admyral UI:

-1. Open the workflow, by clicking on the **>** icon in the Workflow Overview
+1. Open the workflow in the workflow No-Code editor
 2. Click on **Run**
-3. Input the expected payload
+3. Input the payload following the expeted schema
 4. Click on **Run Workflow**

-Use the `admyral` CLI to trigger the workflow:
+Use the CLI to trigger the workflow:

 ```bash
 poetry run admyral workflow trigger analyze_url -p '{"url": "your_url_to_analyze"}'